-Short.cm represents detailed statistics to monitor the behavior of website visitors.
+Short.cm represents detailed statistics to monitor the behavior of short link visitors.
 However, there are advanced tools, Short.cm integrates with, which help you to get in-depth results.
-For example, to group the products, to investigate the specific channels of traffic, to exclude the coworkers’ IPs not to mish-mash the statistics results, or to view the most visited pages among users.
+For example, to group the products, to investigate the specific channels of traffic, to exclude the coworkers' IPs not to mish-mash the statistics results, or to view the most visited pages among users.

 Of course, it’s the most popular web analytical service, which is here in the article.
 Google Analytics helps to map the behavior of users from the very first visit.
 Short.cm and Google Analytics open access to tracking detailed statistics results of the short links.